Arts, culture and music come to life when groups pay a visit to any Mississippi museum or history trail across the Magnolia State

-Groups looking to learn about Mississippi’s past can explore these stories in a variety of locales.
-Among the most popular destinations in the state are the state’s four cultural trails: Mississippi Blues Trail, Mississippi Country Music Trail, Mississippi Writers Trail, and Mississippi Freedom Trail.
+Groups looking to learn about Mississippi’s history can explore these stories in a variety of locales.
+Among the most popular destinations in the state are its four cultural trails: the Mississippi Blues Trail, Mississippi Country Music Trail, Mississippi Writers Trail and Mississippi Freedom Trail.

 Mississippi Blues Trail